A Blog is Another Way to Express Our Selves When Writing on

-- We dont have to scan the page, looking for whats new or whats been changed.
+We don’t have to scan the page, looking for what’s new or what’s

-- If content has been added since our last visit, its easy to see as soon as the page loads.
+If content has been added since our last visit, it’s easy to see as soon as

-- Weblogs demonstrate that time is important by the very nature in which they present their information.
+Weblogs demonstrate that time is important by the very nature in which they present

 - As weblog readers, we respond with frequent visits, and we are rewarded with fresh

 The Anatomy of a Post